-When he was just 11 years old, George Washington inherited 10 enslaved workers from his father’s estate.
+When he was just 11 years old, George Washington inherited 10 slaves from his father’s estate.
 He would acquire many more in the years to come, whether through the death of other family members or by purchasing them directly.
 When he married the wealthy widow Martha Dandridge Custis in 1759, she brought more than 80 enslaved workers along with her, bringing the total number of enslaved men, women and children at Mount Vernon to more than 150 by the time the Revolutionary War began.

 Ona Judge was born around 1773.
 Her mother, Betty, was a “dower slave,” part of the estate of Martha’s first husband; her father, Andrew Judge, was a white indentured servant who had recently arrived in America from Leeds, England.
 After fulfilling his four-year work contract at Mount Vernon, Andrew Judge moved off the plantation to start his own farm.
 As children born to enslaved women were considered property of the slaveholder, according to Virginia law, his daughter remained in bondage.